 About

 I started writing this blog long before I summoned the courage to describe myself as someone who writes, as a writer even.
 In that way it is historical as well as an outlet for my current work.
-Some of my first dalliances with the art of capturing sensations and ideas can be found here.
+Some of my first dalliances with the art of expressing sensations and ideas can be found here.
 Instead of cleaving myself from their lingering shadow I have kept them, to underscore the very essence of this space.
+Slowly I have been learning to open to my inner experience that goes beyond words, to locate some words that are honest and revealing for the purposes of reaching across to another.
 I use the words ‘Loosening’ ‘Breaking’ and ‘Binding’ to try and communicate my intention and commitment.

 Loosening Breaking Binding